sls23/Data-Visualization/index.md

 ## Design Process

-The way I began my design process was by first sketching out my ideas so that I could then have a plan set when it came to udnerstanding the code.
+The way I began my design process was by first sketching out my ideas so that I could then have a plan set when it came to understanding the code.
 I set out the steps in the order I had thought I would want to proceed with.

 ![process](https://user-images.githubusercontent.com/95446588/156775604-1a35c354-6f76-4bb4-8f7f-d7b6e53c1c2f.jpg)